 The following article first appeared in Class Struggle, the magazine published by Workers Fight in Britain, issue #95, April-June 2012.
-There have been some important developments since it was written in April, however the article contains a lot of useful background material so we are putting an edited version up here.
+There have been some important developments since it was written, however the article contains a lot of useful background material so we are putting an edited version up here.

 Imperialism’s Legacy in Syria

 Today’s situation in Syria and the problems it presents for imperialism are rooted in the history of the region and, more specifically, in the powder keg created by British and French imperialism when they shared out the spoils of the defeated Ottoman Empire in the aftermath of World War I.

 It was at that time that the Middle East was shaped more or less in its present form – first secretly by the 1916 Sykes-Picot agreement and then officially at the 1920 San Remo conference.
 This paved the way for the future emergence of a series of artificial states – Syria, Jordan, Lebanon and Iraq – while paving the way for the later partition of Palestine between the state of Israel and today’s Palestinian homelands.
 The southern border of Turkey was drawn in its present shape by bureaucrats in London and Paris, except for a later alteration, conceded by France in 1928, which reduced even further Syria’s access to the Mediterranean.